agottipati9/x24x4/README.md

     sudo /local/repository/bin/MigrationController/start_agent.sh

 This will start migration process.
-To restart SigFlow, simply kill the previous commands and restart the services in this section.
+To restart BoTM, simply kill the previous commands and restart the services in this section.

 **NOTE: Due to stability issues with OAI, the handover may fail, causing the base stations to crash.
 Example errors are listed below.
-If this happens, try restarting SigFlow.**
+If this happens, try restarting BoTM.**

 **Common Errors:**
    * LTE_RRCConnectionReestablishmentRequest ue_Identity.physCellId(0) is not equal to current physCellId(1), let's reject the UE.